glebm/order_query/README.md

 [coveralls]: https://coveralls.io/r/glebm/order_query

 order_query provides ActiveRecord methods to find items relative to the position of a given one for a particular ordering.
-These methods are useful for many navigation scenarios, e.g. links to the next / previous search result from the show page in a typical index/search -> show scenario.

-order_query generates queries that only use `WHERE`, `ORDER BY`, and `LIMIT`, and *not* `OFFSET`.
+These methods are useful for many navigation scenarios, e.g. links to the next / previous search result from the show page in a typical index/search -> show scenario. order_query generates queries that only use `WHERE`, `ORDER BY`, and `LIMIT`, and *not* `OFFSET`.
 It only takes 1 query (returning 1 row) to get the record before or after the given one.

-This gem is alpha, and the queries it generates are not fully optimized yet.

-No gem has been released, to install from git:
+No gem has been released yet, to install from git:

 ```ruby
 gem 'order_query', git: 'https://github.com/glebm/order_query'